LucasSekikawa/Trabalhos-da-Universidade/Programacao_I/TP3/README.md

 * **tp3.c**: The main program file that implements the logic for managing the pointer array, data input, sorting, and displaying results according to the specified flow.
 * **makefile**: A script to automate the project's compilation process with the required flags.
 * **testa.sh**: A shell script provided to perform automated logic tests and verify memory leaks using the **Valgrind** tool.
-* **testes/**: A directory containing input and expected output files for program validation.

 ## Compilation and Execution